HarryLovesCode/Vulkan-API-Book/README.md

 # Code

 You can find the Github repository [here](https://github.com/HarryLovesCode/Vulkan-API-Book).
-I'm working on moving the Vulkan code into this repository.
 For now, only Linux and Windows are supported.

 # Building the Book

-You can use the Gitbook CLI to build the book from source, but I prefer to use [mdBook](https://github.com/azerupi/mdBook).
-Simply follow the instructions to install their tool and run `mdbook build` in the root directory of the repository.
-That will create a `book` directory with the static HTML files.
+I'll need to write up a more detailed guide about how to use Pandoc, but for now, just use the `build.sh` script.
+It will build the book in the `.epub` format.

+# Reading the Book

+You can find the latest stable version [on the release page](https://github.com/HarryLovesCode/Vulkan-API-Book/releases).

 # Building Code on Linux